terra-campaigns/degenesis/campaigns/ConnectNikopol/RubiloZubilo.md

 But the cost was high.

 Nikopol had won, but victory had stolen too much.
-And somewhere, in the broken streets of Nikopol, Yelena and Detina still walked hand in hand, oblivious to the ghosts left behind.
+And somewhere, in the broken tunnels of Nikopol, Yelena and Detina still walked hand in hand, oblivious to the ghosts left behind.

 {% include connected_to.md %}